bitpesa/api-documentation/transaction-flow.md

 > **WARNING**
 >
-> For your application to get approved it MUST support obtaining the error message from the recipient.
-It also MUST use primarily the webhook functionality to obtain whenever there's an issue, and only fall-back to using `GET` calls against the transaction occasionally.
+> For your application to get approved, it MUST support obtaining the error message from the recipient.
+It MUST also primarily use the webhook functionality to be notified of any errors, and only fall-back to using `GET` calls against the transaction occasionally.

 ## Cancelling recipients and transactions

-In case there are errors with the payout and you wish to cancel it you can do so by calling the `DELETE /v1/recipients/ID` endpoint, where `ID` is the id of the recipient (and NOT the transaction).
-Once the request is processed, and the recipient can be cancelled, it will be cancelled immediately.
+In case there are errors with the payout and you wish to cancel it, you can do so by calling the `DELETE /v1/recipients/ID` endpoint, where `ID` is the id of the recipient (and NOT the transaction).
+If the recipient can be cancelled, this request, once processed, will cancel it.
 If the transaction was funded from an internal balance, it will then also be refunded.
 Note: cancelling is only available if the `may_cancel` field is on the recipient true.

 > **WARNING**